-A circle is the set of all points equidistant from a fixed point.
+A circle is the set of all points in a plane that are at a fixed distance from a given point.
+That point is called the center.

 In short, a circle is round curve.
 The point equidistant from any point on the circle is center.
 It is the most important point in the circle.
 The distance between the center point and curve of the circle is called radius.
 Twice of radius is the diameter.